Eurydia/project-structogram-builder-online-docs/docs/index.md

 # Introduction

 The project is a diagramming tool, similar to [MermaidJs](https://mermaid-js.github.io/mermaid/#/).
-It converts a piece of code into a [Nassi-Shneiderman diagram](https://en.wikipedia.org/wiki/Nassi%E2%80%93Shneiderman_diagram), which can exported as an image or as a unique URL.
+It converts a piece of code into a [Nassi-Shneiderman diagram](https://en.wikipedia.org/wiki/Nassi%E2%80%93Shneiderman_diagram), which can exported as an image or as a unique link.

 The working version has been deployed at [https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/](https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/), so do give it a look if you are interested.